 Ben authored the legislation, SB 254 that placed a measure on the November 2016 ballot urging Congress to overturn the disastrous Citizens United ruling.
 This decision by the United States Supreme Court gave corporations the ability to spend unlimited funds in campaigns.
 The proposition won with 53% of the vote.

 Ben has taken a leadership role in bringing about more transparency in campaign spending.
-He’s a principal coauthor of the Disclose Act, which will improve the disclosure of who’s behind campaign advertisements, and he has authored SB 651 which will impose similar disclosure requirements on paid signature gatherers seeking to place measures on the statewide ballot.
+He’s a principal coauthor of the Disclose Act, which will improve the disclosure of who’s behind campaign advertisements, and he authored an additional bill which will impose similar disclosure requirements on paid signature gatherers seeking to place measures on the statewide ballot.

 In 2016, Ben authored a law, SB 1107, that removed the longstanding prohibition on public financing of campaigns at the state and local levels.